-Wouldn’t it be great if you customize the form and help them out faster?
+Wouldn’t it be great if you customized the form and help them out faster?
 With WPForms, it’s easy to turn any contact form into a support ticket form.

-In fact, you can install the Form Templates Pack addon and get a support ticket form template to use right out of the box.
+In fact, with WPForms’ huge library of form templates, you also get a support ticket form template to use right out of the box.

 Want to know more?
 Here’s a guide to making a Zendesk WordPress form with WPForms.

 10. Get User Submitted Content